Getting Started

 toolbar button to create a new widget.
 The “Add New Widget” window will let you browse through available widgets, grouped by functions:

-- Input: visualize input as staff notation or as piano/fretboard input.
-The virtual piano and fretboard allow MIDI input via your computer keyboard.
+- Input: input visualization, such as as staff notation and piano display.
+The virtual piano and fretboard allows MIDI input via your computer keyboard.

-- Chords: widgets to display chord symbols, roman numerals, functions and figured bass.
+- Chords: widgets to display chord symbols, roman numerals, german function theory symbols and figured bass.

-- Harmony: advanced harmony visualization and training tools.
+- Harmony: advanced harmony visualization and training tools, mostly intended for jazz education.

 - Teaching: various teaching tools.